-The name Crash Arcade is deliberately paradoxical — a collision of destruction and nostalgia, decay and hope.
-A monument to collapse and ephemeral joy, captured in ruin.
+The name Crash Arcade is deliberately paradoxical — a collision of destruction, nostalgia, and hope.

 Duality.